RTXI/rtxi/HACKING.md

 ## Prerequisite

-In order to develop and mantain RTXI under Ubuntu you will need the following:
+In order to develop and maintain RTXI under Ubuntu you will need the following:

 1. **cmake** >= 3.19
 2. **clang-tidy** >= 12